thealice/simple-pict-frontend/README.md

 # Simple Pictionary

 A simple pictionary-like game built with JavaScript and a Rails API backend.
 Repo for the backend can be found [here](https://github.com/thealice/simple-pict-backend).
+A blogpost to describe how I build out the drawing functionality can be found [here](https://thealice.github.io/lessons_learned_from_building_my_first_javascript_app).

 Video walkthrough of how the game works: [https://youtu.be/olbEbbg4LL0](https://youtu.be/olbEbbg4LL0)